 In 1666, Newton observed that the spectrum of colours exiting a prism in the position of minimum deviation is oblong, even when the light ray entering the prism is circular, which is to say, the prism refracts different colours by different angles.
-[52][53] This led him to conclude that colour is a property intrinsic to light - a point which had, until then, been a matter of debate.
+[45][46] This led him to conclude that colour is a property intrinsic to light - a point which had, until then, been a matter of debate.

-From 1670 to 1672, Newton lectured on optics.^[54] During this period he investigated the refraction of light, demonstrating that the multicoloured image produced by a prism, which he named a spectrum, could be recomposed into white light by a lens and a second prism.^[55] Modern scholarship has revealed that Newton's analysis and resynthesis of white light owes a debt to corpuscular alchemy.^[56]
+From 1670 to 1672, Newton lectured on optics.
+[47] During this period he investigated the refraction of light, demonstrating that the multicoloured image produced by a prism, which he named a spectrum, could be recomposed into white light by a lens and a second prism.
+[48] Modern scholarship has revealed that Newton's analysis and resynthesis of white light owes a debt to corpuscular alchemy.
+[49]

 He showed that coloured light does not change its properties by separating out a coloured beam and shining it on various objects, and that regardless of whether reflected, scattered, or transmitted, the light remains the same colour.
 Thus, he observed that colour is the result of objects interacting with already-coloured light rather than objects generating the colour themselves.
-This is known as Newton's theory of colour.^[57]
+This is known as Newton's theory of colour.
+[50]

-Replica of Newton's second reflecting telescope, which he presented to the Royal Society in 1672[51]
+Replica of Newton's second reflecting telescope, which he presented to the Royal Society in 1672[44]

-From this work, he concluded that the lens of any refracting telescope would suffer from the dispersion of light into colours (chromatic aberration).
-As a proof of the concept, he constructed a telescope using reflective mirrors instead of lenses as the objective to bypass that problem.^{[58][59]} Building the design, the first known functional reflecting telescope, today known as a Newtonian telescope,^[59] involved solving the problem of a suitable mirror material and shaping technique.
+Illustration of a dispersive prism separating white light into the colours of the spectrum, as discovered by Newton this work, From concluded that the lens of any refracting telescope would suffer from the dispersion of light into colours (chromatic aberration).
+As a proof of the concept, he constructed a telescope using reflective mirrors instead of lenses as the objective to bypass that problem.
+[51][52] Building the design, the first known functional reflecting telescope, today known as a Newtonian telescope, [52] involved solving the problem of a suitable mirror material and shaping technique.
 Newton ground his own mirrors out of a custom composition of highly reflective speculum metal, using Newton's rings to judge the quality of the optics for his telescopes.
-In late 1668,^[60] he was able to produce this first reflecting telescope.
+In late 1668, [53] he was able to produce this first reflecting telescope.
 It was about eight inches long and it gave a clearer and larger image.
-In 1671, the Royal Society asked for a demonstration of his reflecting telescope.^[61] Their interest encouraged him to publish his notes, Of Colours,^[62] which he later expanded into the work Opticks.
+In 1671, the Royal Society asked for a demonstration of his reflecting telescope.
+[54] Their interest encouraged him to publish his notes, Of Colours, which he later expanded into the work Opticks.
 When Robert Hooke criticised some of Newton's ideas, Newton was so offended that he withdrew from public debate.
-Newton and Hooke had brief exchanges in 1679-80, when Hooke, appointed to manage the Royal Society's correspondence, opened up a correspondence intended to elicit contributions from Newton to Royal Society transactions, $\frac{[63]}{[63]}$ which had the effect of stimulating Newton to work out a proof that the elliptical form of planetary orbits would result from a centripetal force inversely proportional to the square of the radius vector.
-But the two men remained generally on poor terms until Hooke's death. $\frac{[64]}{[64]}$
+Newton and Hooke had brief exchanges in 1679-80, when Hooke, appointed to manage the Royal Society's correspondence, opened up a correspondence intended to elicit contributions from Newton to Royal Society transactions, which had the effect of stimulating Newton to work out a proof that the elliptical form of planetary orbits would result from a centripetal force inversely proportional to the square of the radius vector.
+But the two men remained generally on poor terms until Hooke's death.